 Cardholders receive a free night at a category 1-4 hotel and another 50,000 bonus points after their first purchase.
 Then they earn five points per dollar spent at Marriott properties, two points per dollar on airline dining, and rental car purchases, and one point per dollar on all other charges.
 And for every $3,000 spent, cardholders receive a night’s credit towards elite status.
 There is an $85 annual fee that is waived the first year.

-At publishing time, Citi® Hilton HHonors™ Reserve Card, Starwood Preferred Guest® Credit Card from American Express and Marriott Rewards® Premier Credit Card from Chase are offered through Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, Citi® Hilton HHonors™ Reserve Card, Starwood Preferred Guest® Credit Card from American Express and Marriott Rewards® Premier Credit Card from Chase are offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.